 The following warnings indicate the possibility of damage to the vehicle that may lead to an accident.
 Immediately stop the vehicle in a safe place and contact your Toyota dealer.

-Warning message Details ENGINE COOLANT HOT Indicates that the engine coolant temperature is too high A buzzer also sounds.
-HIGH TRANSMISSION FLUID TEMPERATURE Indicates that the automatic transmission fluid temperature is too high A buzzer also sounds.
+Warning message Details

+ENGINE Indicates that the engine coolant temperature is too high

+COOLANT HOT A buzzer also sounds.